 How did Spirit Cooking get dredged up by people who have no connection to the art world?

 Believe it or not, as part of a controversy in the American political arena.
-In 2016, Wikileaks posted a tranche of emails from the hacked account of John Podesta, who was the chairman of Hillary Clinton’s bid as the Democratic candidate for President of the United States.
+In 2016, Wikileaks posted a tranche of emails from the hacked account of John Podesta, who was the chairman of Hillary Clinton’s campaign as the Democratic candidate for president of the United States.
 Among the emails leaked was a message in which John’s brother, an art collector named Tony, invited him to attend a reenactment of Spirit Cooking.

 That happened four years ago.
 How did the controversy resurface?

 On Monday, the far-right blog Infowars published an article about Abramović after Microsoft uploaded a new advertisement featuring her.
 Uploaded to YouTube on April 10, the video was an advertisement for the tech company’s HoloLens 2 product, which allows users to see mixed reality pieces.
-The product resembles a headset, but unlike virtual reality, a viewer’s outside surroundings can still be glimpsed while donning it.
-Abramović’s new piece is The Life, which first debuted in 2019 at London’s Serpentine Galleries and features herself walking around in the same dress she wore for her famed piece The Artist Is Present.
+The product resembles a headset, but unlike virtual reality, a viewer’s outside surroundings can still be glimpsed while wearing it.
+Abramović’s new piece is The Life, which debuted in 2019 at London’s Serpentine Galleries and features the artist walking around in the same dress she wore for her famed piece The Artist Is Present.
 The ad, a two-minute video featuring interviews about the work, was deleted after it received 24,000 “dislikes.”
 A link on Google to a webpage for the project on Microsoft’s site now redirects to information about the company’s arts initiatives.